Annual Technical Report 2004 on Patent Information Activities submitted by Netherlands (SCIT/ATR/PI/2004/NL)

 I. Evolution of patent activities

-The 1995 Patents Act offers the applicants the choice of a six year or twenty year patent.
+The 1995 Patent Act offers the applicants the choice of a six year or twenty year patent.
 Approximately 72% of the applicants opted for a twenty year patent (with novelty search).
-In 2002 the NIPO carried out 317 novelty searches.
-The EPO effected 1,390 novelty searches on behalf of our Office.
-A total of 2,761 patents were granted, 396 of which were under the Patent act 1910.
+In 2004 the NPO carried out 287 novelty searches.
+The European Patent Office (EPO) effected 1532 novelty searches on behalf of the NPO our Office.
+A total of 2366 patents were granted.

-Supplementary Protection Certificates: A total of 36 applications for a Supplementary Protection Certificate (SPC) were submitted to the Office in 2002.
-Of these 36 applications, 32 were related to a certificate for medicinal products (48 in 2001), while the remaining 4 applications were related to a certificate for plant protection products.
+A total of 41 applications for a Supplementary Protection Certificate (SPC) were submitted to the NPO in 2004.
+Of these 41 applications, 37 were related to a certificate for medicinal products, while the remaining 4 applications were related to a certificate for plant protection products.

 II.
 Matters concerning the generation, reproduction, distribution and use of primary and secondary sources of patent information